rosariomoscato/classification_wizard/README.md

 # Classification Wizard

-A drag and drop classification web app, inspired to the work ofMr.
-M.Khorasany.
+A drag and drop classification web app, inspired to the work of Mr. M.Khorasany.